 The myth that mollies have to have a large amount of salt in the aquarium likely stemmed from some of the hybrids being more sickly than other types of fish.
 Like any fish that has been over-bred (neons come to mind), the genetic line can sometimes be weakened, and the fish become more susceptible to diseases.
 Many people then falsely attribute the illness to a lack of salt, and a myth is born.

 I have kept mollies for close to a decade now, and they have never been in a tank with any salt added.
 Aside from one minor disease outbreak a few years ago (from an improperly quarantined fish), they have always been healthy and have had no problems breeding in large numbers.
 In fact, many of the mollies that I currently keep, are descendants of the original mollies.

 Feeding Molly Fish

 In the wild, mollies are omnivores and feed on small invertebrates, algae and plant matter.
 In the home aquarium, they should be fed a high quality flake food, and a variety of vegetables.
+One of the best prepared foods that you can feed them is New Life Spectrum Small Fish Formula.
 Their favorite vegetables are blanched zucchini medallions, cucumber medallions and shelled peas.
 If you don’t have the time to cut and blanch vegetables, then a spirulina based pellet or flake can take the place of plant matter in their diet.